-- 1.1 Entitlement to Adjustment--General.
+1.1 Entitlement to Adjustment--General.
 The United States Department of Labor (DOL) issues wage determinations (WDs) under the Service Contract Act (SCA), also known as the Service Contract Labor Standards statute.
 When incorporated into a federal service contract, the WD establishes the minimum wages and fringe benefits a contractor must pay non-exempt service employees working under the contract.
-The clauses at FAR 52.222-43, "Fair Labor Standards Act and Service Contract Labor Standards Price Adjustment (Multiple Year and Option Contracts)" and FAR 52.222-44, "Fair Labor Standards Act and Service Contract Labor Standards Price Adjustment," authorize adjustment of fixed price SCA-covered contracts when either FLSA wage increases apply or SCA WDs requiring increased minimum wages and/or fringe benefits are incorporated into a contract.
-Adjustments are subject to certain limitations expressed in the relevant clauses. - 1.1.1 A note on Executive Order (EO) 13658, "Establishing a Minimum Wage for Contractors": The clause at FAR 52.222-55, "Minimum Wages Under Executive Order 13658," allows for adjustment of contract prices due to increases in the EO 13658 minimum wage.
+The clauses at FAR 52.222-43, "Fair Labor Standards Act and Service Contract Labor Standards - Price Adjustment (Multiple Year and Option Contracts)" and FAR 52.222-44, "Fair Labor Standards Act and Service Contract Labor Standards Act and Service Contract Labor Standards and option Contracts)" and FAR 52.222-44, "Fair Labor Standards Act and Service Contract Labor adjustment of fixed price SCA-covered contracts when either FLSA wage increases apply or SCA WDs requiring increased minimum wages and/or fringe benefits are incorporated into a contract.
+Adjustments are subject to certain limitations expressed in the relevant clauses.

+1.1.1 A note on Executive Order (EO) 13658, "Establishing a Minimum Wage for

+Contractors": The clause at FAR 52.222-55, "Minimum Wages Under Executive Order 13658," allows for adjustment of contract prices due to increases in the EO 13658 minimum wage.
 The principles and techniques set forth in this guide may be used to make price adjustments arising from that clause (reference paragraph (b) of the clause and FAR 22.1904), as the allowance for price adjustment under that clause is substantially similar to that found in 52.222-43 and -44.